- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

-- Put cream or salve on lips to prevent dryness.
+- Put cream or salve on your lips to prevent dryness.

-- If you wear dentures, keep them out of your mouth, especially if they do not fit well.
+- If you wear dentures, keep them out of your mouth, especially if they don’t fit well.

 - Avoid aspirin products.
 Check labels of over-the-counter drugs to be sure they don’t contain aspirin, or check with your pharmacist.

 - Offer the patient cold water mouth rinses before each meal.
 Keep ice water nearby.